 The Jerusalem Quartet records exclusively for Harmonia Mundi.

-Last updated: February 2006
+Last updated: October 2018

 We have deliberately avoided participating in competitions, preferring instead to get our name established and known by performing.
 It was therefore both a great surprise and delight to be recipients of this award from which we can benefit in so many ways.
 Based in Israel, our expenses just to travel to Europe are enormous and concert fees just about cover our outgoings – there certainly hasn’t been any money left to cover such necessities as photos or publicity.
 What this award will give us is the chance to maximise our concert activities by enhancing our publicity.
 Even though our career wasn’t launched via a competition, things have developed very quickly and we have therefore all decided to take a few months off in order to further our individual studies.
 This award has enabled us to make the most of this break and some of the money from the Trust will be put towards subsidising the costs of our lessons.
 We are particularly looking forward to performing with Mitsuko – we know we will gain a tremendous amount from working with her.

 Photographs by Felix Broede, David Hoskins